English

 These books are:

-Phonics Level Books - These books come from the Letters and Sounds Phase in which they are working.
+Phonics Level Books - These books come from the phonics level in which they are working.
 They contain a range of sounds and tricky words that the child should know, in addition to some additional sounds that they may not have learn yet.
 Teachers only move children onto the next set of books if they haven’t learnt the majority of that Phase.
 These books provide challenge and a range of varied, interesting vocabulary to develop comprehension.

 Regular assessment takes place to ensure the early identification of pupils who may need additional support, either through interventions or quality first teaching within daily lessons.
 We have different structured interventions in place to support children at different stages of their Phonics journey.